bloomberg/blazingmq/docs/docs/architecture/high_availability_sdk.md

    in (1).

-5. Once the connection is restored and all queues are reopened, all *PUT* messages in the collection are transmitted to BlazingMQ backend.
-It is important to note that some of these *PUT* message could have been sent to BlazingMQ backend prior to connection drop and SDK was waiting for *ACK*s for them.
+5. Once the connection is restored and all queues are reopened, all *PUT* messages in the collection are transmitted to BlazingMQ back-end.
+It is important to note that some of these *PUT* message could have been sent to BlazingMQ back-end prior to connection drop and SDK was waiting for *ACK*s for them.
 Moreover, some of these *PUT* messages could have been accepted by BlazingMQ queue.
-Such *PUT* messages will be seamlessly deduped by BlazingMQ backend, because BlazingMQ primary node maintains a history of *MessageGUIDs* seen in the last few minutes (configurable), and if a *PUT* message arrives on the queue with a *GUID* which exists in the historical list of *GUID*s, it is simply acknowledged back without being added to the
+Such *PUT* messages will be seamlessly deduped by BlazingMQ back-end, because BlazingMQ primary node maintains a history of *MessageGUIDs* seen in the last few minutes (configurable), and if a *PUT* message arrives on the queue with a *GUID* which exists in the historical list of *GUID*s, it is simply acknowledged back without being added to the